Promising new malaria vaccine for kids approved in Ghana

 That vaccine “is saving lives” in the three pilot countries and has been delivered to over 1.4 million kids, according to Tarik Jasarevic, a WHO spokesman.

-Jasarevic said its advisory panel on malaria vaccines is reviewing available information on on the new vaccine but is waiting for more date about its safety and efficacy from ongoing trials.
+Jasarevic said its advisory panel on malaria vaccines is reviewing available information on the new vaccine but is waiting for more data about its safety and efficacy from ongoing trials.
 “Initial results appear promising,” he wrote in an email.

 “We would welcome a second malaria vaccine that is safe and efficacious and approved by WHO to complement the roll-out of the first malaria vaccine,” he said.